Sugar Hill's 2016 Open-Air Markets

 Swineheart's Signature Sauces - Meredith, NH

 We discovered Gary & Mary MacDonald at the Made in NH Expo and asked them to come to the Sugar Hill Market.
-We think you'll enjoy their products!
 Swineheart's Sauces celebrate the regional flavors of American BBQ and beyond.
 The line of sauces represent the many regional flavors of BBQ; from Tennessee to Texas to Hawaii.
 There is a flavor for all to enjoy.
 All are gluten free, fat free, and vegetarian.

-They also have some delicious recipes on their website including a Bacon & Beer Mac 'n Cheese that took 2nd place in a competition this year.
+They also have some delicious recipes on their website including a Bacon & Beer Mac 'n Cheese that took 2nd place in a 2014 competition.
 We think that if they had used Harman's Cheddar, they might of taken first . . . but that's just our opinion.
-Check out their website and welcome them to their first Lupine Celebration market: www.swineheartsauce.com
+If you do miss them at the market, Harman Cheese carries a few of their products.
+Check out their website: www.swineheartsauce.com

 The Rocks Estate - Bethlehem, NH